ikatanda-1/ds_ms_iu/README.md

 The research demonstrates the strengths and limitations of different LSTM-based models in stock price prediction.
 It offers recommendations for future improvements and potential applications in real-world financial forecasting.

 ## Acknowledgments
-This work was conducted as part of the MSc in Data Science program.
+This work was conducted as part of the MSc in Information Technology program.
 Special thanks to the university, supervisors, and contributors who supported this research.